syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 Selected Assemblies added to the Project reference {:.caption}

 N> We have removed dependency for Syncfusion.Core assembly since v13.2.0.29.
 If you are using the latest version, this assembly is not required in your application.
-Take a moment to look at the KB [link](https://www.syncfusion.com/kb/5211/why-is-the-syncfusion-core-assembly-missing-from-v13-2-0-29) for more information
+Refer to this [KB document](https://www.syncfusion.com/kb/5211/why-is-the-syncfusion-core-assembly-missing-from-v13-2-0-29) for more details.

 ##### Registering Syncfusion Assemblies within the Web.config